AbdulrahmanAlaa/nodejs-mailing/readme.md

 * using Environment Variables
 * using Restful services approach with MVC in the NodeJS
 * using express to host the APIs
-* using joi for parameters validation
+* using `express-validator` for parameters validation

+> *Example and demo with cleaner TypeScript version can be found on the following branch* `feature/hosting-on-firebase`